Enjoy fun in the sun at Waikiki Beach and Honolulu (updated 2021)

 6. Explore the fun at Waikiki Beach

-Probably the biggest draw to Waikiki is the beach scene, outdoor attractions and adventure experiences you can have directly on the beach.
+Probably the biggest draw to Waikiki is Waikiki Beach and the beach scene, outdoor attractions and adventure experiences you can have directly on the beach.
 Waikiki beach is the most well known stretch of two mile beach on Waikiki fringed with oceanside bars and restaurants, world class hotels and gorgeous turquoise waters and surprisingly shallow areas that make surfing and beach fun relatively safe and family friendly.
-Once just a haven for family royalty, Waikiki beach was mostly swampland until world class resorts like the Ala Moana Surfrider and Royal Hawaiian Hotel put Waikiki beach on the tourist map.
+Once just a haven for family royalty, Waikiki Beach was mostly swampland until world class resorts like the Ala Moana Surfrider and Royal Hawaiian Hotel put Waikiki beach on the tourist map.
 Strolling on Kalakaua Boulevards for the fun window shopping and swank shops or directly walking on Waikiki Beach itself is part of life’s simple joys here in Waikiki and enjoying all the fantastic views all around.

 7. Free fireworks Waikiki activity

-For a free and colorful night experience, check out the firework display on the beach.
-You’ll find the show start every Friday night between 7:45 to 8pm on the beach at the Hilton Hawaiian Village just on the beach.
+For a free and colorful night experience, check out the firework display on Waikiki beach.
+You’ll find the show start every Friday night between 7:45 to 8pm on the beach area facing the Hilton Hawaiian Village, right on Waikiki beach.
 Come early on the beach to find a spot and maybe closer to the stage or beach area which is perfect picture taking.